elliotgao2/toapi/README.md

 ![Toapi](./docs/diagram.png)

+See what Toapi do:
-- Sending only one request to source web site with the same url.
+- Send a single request to source web site with the same url.
-- Most of the data fetched from cache and storage.
+- Fetch most of the data fetched from cache and storage.
 - Getting HTML from storage when the cache expired.
 - Getting HTML from source site when the storage expired.